Table of Contents (click to expand)

 However, this logic doesn’t hold when one compares the genomes of eukaryotes.

 Consider humans and the marbled lungfish.
 The marbled lungfish places second in the ‘largest genome’ contest, with a whopping 130 billion base pairs.
-Humans, for comparision, only have 4 billion base pairs worth of DNA.
+Humans, for comparison, only have 4 billion base pairs worth of DNA.

-How Was C-value Paradox Discovered?
+How Was The C-value Paradox Discovered?

 In 1971, C.A.
 Thomas Jr., a geneticist, dubbed this problem the C-value paradox.
 The C-value is the amount of DNA in a haploid nucleus (measured in picograms), like sperm cells.
 Regular, autosomal cells have two sets of DNA—one maternal and one paternal.
 These diploid cells have two chromosomes that work together.
 In that case, an autosomal human cell has 6 billion base pairs worth of DNA.